Everest Base Camp Trek 14 Days

 For booking this thrilling mainstream trekking adventure, you can click the booking button on the product page.
 This will lead you to our booking page for the Mt.
 Everest Base Camp Trek.
 You will have to fill in your general details and can also notify us about any special requirements you have for the trip.

 We have integrated a secure payment system on the page that will show you the overall cost for the trek depending on the size of the group.
-If you have any kind of personalization touches for the trek, you can also mention it in the special requirement box.
+If you have any kind of personalization touches for the trek, you can also mention them in the special requirement box.

 If you are not that adept with the online booking system and find it a hassle to go through the booking steps, you can just get in touch with us.
 Contact us with the information provided on the contact page, and our representative will assist you with the booking procedure.